Wattis Mine (later Star Point Mine)

 (This is a work in progress; research continues.)

-Historically, the Star Point Number 2 Mine developed coal resources in the Hiawatha, Third, and Wattis seams by the room and pillar, and longwall mining methods with an annual production of 1 to 3 million tons.
+Historically, the Star Point Number 2 Mine developed coal resources in the Hiawatha seam, the Third seam, and the Wattis seam by the room and pillar, and longwall mining methods with an annual production of 1 to 3 million tons.
 Reclamation of remote portals and sealing of the mine was completed in 2000.
 Reclamation of the main facilities area started in 2001 and was completed in 2003.
 Star Point Mine received a Phase I bond release in 2004.
 (Utah Division of Natural Resources, Utah Coal Program)

 Utah Railway and Wattis